 - Nutrition with mostly processed foods and fast food (these often contain many chemical additives)

-- Too little physical activity / sport
+- Too little physical activity / sports with varicocele

 - Additional psychological stress due to the unfulfilled desire to have children

 - Testicle overheating due to modern clothing style

 - An untreated varicocele that is permanently swollen and overheats the testicles.